OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

 - TypeScript 2.3 for Visual Studio 2017

     > [!NOTE]
     > TypeScript should be installed by default with Visual Studio 2017, but you can [use the Visual Studio Installer](https://docs.microsoft.com/en-us/visualstudio/install/modify-visual-studio) to confirm that it is installed.
-In the Visual Studio Installer, select the **Individaul components** tab and then verify that **TypeScript 2.3 SDK** is selected under **SDKs, libraries, and frameworks**.
+In the Visual Studio Installer, select the **Individual components** tab and then verify that **TypeScript 2.3 SDK** is selected under **SDKs, libraries, and frameworks**.

 - Excel 2016